Ottoman–Persian War (1820–1823): War

+Following a series of border incidents, a large Persian force commanded by Hasan Khan of Revan entered Ottoman territory in September 1820 in pursuit of members of the Haydaran tribe who had fled to the Muş region.
+According to Ottoman archival records, the objective of this campaign was to bring the tribe members back; failing that, the aim was to plunder their property and take their women captive.
+Following the border incidents, Sultan Mahmud II declared war on Iran in October 1820 and appointed Koca Hüsrev Pasha, the Governor of Erzurum, to command the northern campaign, while the Mamluks of Baghdad conducted operations in the south.
 Crown Prince Abbas Mirza of Iran, at the instigation of the Russian Empire, invaded Western Armenia and the areas surrounding the Iranian province of Azerbaijan.
 On 10 September 1821, the Iranian forces marched out of Tabriz towards the border.
 On 16 September, Iranian forces crossed the border at Gürbulak and stormed the Bayezid Fortress in November 1821, securing Iranian supply routes.
 As the Iranian army marched into the region, they went after the Heydaran tribesmen, who would flee to Diyarbakir.

 After Abbas Mirza's successful winter campaign, he withdrew most of his forces to Tabriz while leaving garrisons in significant towns and cities.
 The Turks began to organize a counterattack, organized under the new serasker, Mohammad Amin Rauf Pasha.
-They planned to steamroll the garrisons in Eastern Anatolia and occupy parts of Azerbaijan to prevent Iran from gathering their troops, and force a peace on Ottoman terms.
+They planned to steamroll the garrisons in Eastern Anatolia and occupy parts of Azerbaijan to prevent Iran from gathering its troops and force a peace on Ottoman terms.
 However, the fortress of Toprah Kaleh stood in the way of Ottoman plans due to its strategic location.
 The Sardar of Erevan kept raiding Ottoman positions around Toprah Kaleh, allowing Abbas Mirza precious time to recover forces to relieve the fortress.
 The resulting battle in May 1822 was a defeat for the Ottomans, but the Iranians were unable to take advantage of their success.